BIO-3901 Master's Thesis in Marine Biotechnology - 60 ECTS

 Skills.
 Students will have the ability to

-- Use advanced skills in genetic, biotechnological and molecular biological techniques
+- Use advanced skills in genetics, biotechnological and molecular biological techniques

 - Use multidisciplinary skills that enable students to combine different disciplines so that they can analyze and solve a wide range of technical problems